Monaco Grand Prix: 1990s: Tragedies and triumphs

 The 1994 race was an emotional and tragic affair.
 It came two weeks after the San Marino Grand Prix at Imola in which Austrian Roland Ratzenberger and Ayrton Senna both died in crashes on successive days.
 During the Monaco event, Austrian Karl Wendlinger had an accident in his Sauber in the tunnel; he went into a coma and was to miss the rest of the season.
 The German Michael Schumacher won the 1994 Monaco event.
 Schumacher also won the 1995 event.
-The 1996 race saw Michael Schumacher take pole position before crashing out on the first lap after being overtaken by Damon Hill.
+The 1996 race saw Schumacher take pole position before crashing out on the first lap after being overtaken by Damon Hill.
 Hill led the first 40 laps before his engine expired in the tunnel.
 Jean Alesi took the lead but suffered suspension failure 20 laps later.
 Olivier Panis, who started in 14th place, moved into the lead and stayed there until the end of the race, being pushed all the way by David Coulthard.
 It was Panis's only win, and the last for his Ligier team.
 Only three cars crossed the finish line, but seven were classified.